hovercat/cv-generator/README.md

+# Disclaimer
+This thing is deprecated.
+I have made a new Svelte-based generator, will place it here: [ nothing here yet, darn ]

+Why?
+Well, you can still use this, but I haven't worked on it for a long time and jinja2 felt really dated.

 # Jinja2 CV Generator
 This CV template is based on Jinja2 and can be used to generate your CV as HTML.
 PDFs can be created by printing the site to PDF.